seanhagen/workernator/docs/design.md

 -   a generic `Id` message that simply contained the job ID, OR
 -   a method-specific message that contains the job ID

-The first variation is a bit nicer; instead of three different message types that contain the same data you just have one.
+The first variation is a bit nicer; instead of three different message types that contain the same data you just have one:

-So you'd get this:

 ```protobuf
 service Service {